russellacraig/tf-bpg-pve-jenkins-agent/README.md

 Deploy a Jenkins Agent VM (Ubuntu Based) running docker and other useful packages in pipelines on an existing [Proxmox VE](https://www.proxmox.com/en/products/proxmox-virtual-environment/overview) host for homelab scenarios using [Terraform](https://www.hashicorp.com/en/products/terraform) leveraging the [bpg/proxmox](https://registry.terraform.io/providers/bpg/proxmox/latest/docs) provider

 > [!IMPORTANT]
-> tested with PVE 8.4.1, Terraform 1.5.7 and bpg/proxmox 0.70.0\
+> Tested with PVE 8.4.1, Terraform 1.5.7 and bpg/proxmox 0.70.0.\
-> requirements may change in PVE 9.x and have not been tested (by me)
+> Requirements may change in PVE 9.x and have not been tested (by me).

 This was created quickly and purely for disposable homelab testing... as such there are a few security caveats below:
 > [!IMPORTANT]
-> the user-data.tpl will contain the jenkins agent secret once rendered and uploaded...\
+> The user-data.tpl will contain the jenkins agent secret once rendered and uploaded...\
-> this can potentially expose it to other users from the snippets store on PVE in multiuser scenarios (unlikely a homelab issue)\
+> This can potentially expose it to other users from the snippets store on PVE in multiuser scenarios (unlikely a homelab issue)\
-> similarly, a wrapper script hasn't been created so the secret is also exposed in a ps listing and the systemd unit file (unlikely a homelab issue)...\
+> Similarly, a wrapper script hasn't been created so the secret is also exposed in a ps listing and the systemd unit file (unlikely a homelab issue)...\
-> strongly consider secure options like terraform and ansible, with a jenkins agent wrapper script for real world provisioning scenarios
+> Strongly consider secure options like terraform and ansible, with a jenkins agent wrapper script for real world provisioning scenarios

 The onboarding steps can be skipped if you've already configured this for bpg/proxmox
 ## Terraform PVE Onboarding (API)
-ssh to your pve instance
+SSH to your pve instance:
 ```bash
 $ ssh root@pve.lan
 ```
-create the user pve terraform account
+Create the user PVE terraform account:
 ```bash
 $ pveum user add terraform@pve
 ```
-create the pve terraform role with required privledges
+Create the PVE terraform role with required privledges:
 ```bash
 $ pveum role add Terraform -privs "\
 Datastore.Allocate \